“I hope I’m going to survive as a musician”.

 Hillborg: My parents forced me to go there when I was six.
 I don’t remember quite clearly, but I don’t think I even wanted to.
 I didn’t know what it was all about, but my parents said it was a good school.
 Now I’m glad I went there.
 My teacher was Kristin Uglar.
 I studied with her from preschool through my last year of high school.
 It was a long time, but it was also a very good time.

-Dogaru: How do you feel you developed during your years at The Junior Academy?
+Dogaru: How do you feel you developed?

 Hillborg: A lot!
 However I wasn’t as committed to music at the beginning, I didn’t practice much.
 But I got more interested after a while.
 First I didn’t want to continue with music, I wanted to study science.
 It was not until middle school when I started thinking that I could continue with music.